Understanding the Singleton Pattern in Kotlin

 }

-Singletons can make testing difficult because:
+Singletons make testing hard because:

-• State persists between tests
+- State persists between test cases

-• Dependencies are hidden
+- Dependencies are hidden from the constructor

 interface LoggerService {